An Exact Poly-Time Membership-Queries Algorithm for Extraction a three-Layer ReLU Network: Proof of the Main Theorems

+As for runtime, note that each step in the for-loop takes $O(dQ)$.
+As the list size is $O(d_1d_2)$, the total running time over all hyperplanes is $O(d^2_1d^2_2dQ)$.

-Since the rows in $W$ assumed to have unit norm, the list of the critical spaces of the neurons in the first layer, obtained in the previous step, determines the weights up to sign.
+Since the rows in $\mW$ are assumed to have a unit norm, the list of the critical hyperplanes of the first-layer neurons, obtained in the previous step, determines the weights up to sign.
 Namely, we can reconstruct a list

 that define precisely the neurons on the first layer, up so sign.
-It therefore remains to recover the correct signs.
+For the third step, it, therefore, remains to recover the correct signs (note that this process is only required for inner layers and avoidable for the top layer, as explained above).